KarenWaskewitz/Analyzing-Interview-Transcripts/README.md

 *Theoretical Background*

 1. The narrative mode is active when individuals interpret events around them using a story-like pattern, in which characters and their actions shape the unfolding plot.
 It is characterized by agents that act in accordance with their intentions or motivation.
 If applied in a scientific context, misconception may arise.
-A common example among students is to say: "The plant needs  more light, so it grows towards the light".
-In this case the "need" of the plant (reflecting intention or motivation) is seen as the cause of the plant to grow towards the light, which is not scientific.
+A Student in our interview said for example: "The bacteria eat the food, because they need food."
+The need for food is a human experience that was used to interpret an experiment that the students were conducting.
-2. The scientific mode in comparison is based on empirical evidence.
-It is also reflected in what we know today as the scientific method.
-It is based on formal logical reasoning, where hypothesis are tested and accepted or rejected.
+2. The scientific mode in comparison is based on on formal logical reasoning.
+It is also reflected in what we know today as the scientific method, where hypothesis are tested and accepted or rejected.
+It is applied when constructing arguments or theories.
+A student in the scientific mode would say "The bacteria process the food waste."

 *Method*